 SEC’s Deliberations and Ether’s Exemption

 The email revealed that the SEC sought to officially declare Ether as not requiring regulation as a security.
-This decision greatly benefitted Ethereum as its platform and the Ethereum cryptocurrency could run free from the rules of securities laws.
+This decision greatly benefitted Ethereum as its platform and the ETH cryptocurrency could run free from the rules of securities laws.
 Allegedly, Hinman planned to talk to Vitalik Buterin, the Ethereum co-founder, to understand better how the Ethereum network functions.

 Hinman was preparing to give a speech on why Ether was being excluded from securities classification, and the speech draft was sent via email.
-The speeches also helped create awareness or change Ethereum’s perception and treatment within legal corridors.
+The speech also helped create awareness or change Ethereum’s perception and treatment within legal corridors.
 The move helped Ether clarify its standing, leaving other cryptocurrencies wondering about their compliance status.

 High-Level Coordination on Ether’s Regulatory Status